Celebrating Diversity at Danegrove

-At Danegrove, we speak more than 48 different languages.
-We celebrate our diversity, both linguistically and culturally.
+At Danegrove, we speak more than 48 different languages and We celebrate our diversity, both linguistically and culturally.

 Children for whom English is an additional language are welcomed to our school from the time they are offered a place.
 Their journey into Danegrove School starts with a meeting with Mr Huseyin who has specific responsibilities for EAL support.